kottapar/molecule_wsl_demo/challenge-wirecard/README.md

 First steps
 -----------
 We're using the Ansible dynamic inventory to specify the host against which we'll run this role.
-Go to GCP and provision a Centos7 VM.
+Go to GCP and provision a n1-standard-1 with a Centos7 image.

 Make sure you scroll down and enable the 'Allow HTTP' and 'Allow HTTPS' rules.
-Now run `./inventory/gce.py --list --pretty`

-You should see a listing of your GCP instance details.You can also try doing a ping test using Ansible.
+Now run `./inventory/gce.py --list --pretty` You should see a listing of your GCP instance details.You can also try doing a ping test using Ansible.

 `(my_env) root@ubuntu:/challenge-wirecard#  ansible -i inventory/ vm01 -m ping`